openharmony/docs/en/application-dev/reference/arkui-ts/ts-container-hyperlink.md

 ## Required Permissions

 If Internet access is required, you need to apply for the **ohos.permission.INTERNET** permission.
-For details about how to apply for a permission, see [Declaring Permissions](../../security/accesstoken-guidelines.md).
+For details about how to apply for a permission, see [Declaring Permissions](../../security/AccessToken/declare-permissions.md).

 ## Child Components

-Supported
+This component can contain the **\<Image>** child component.

 ## APIs

 Hyperlink(address: string | Resource, content?: string | Resource)

-Since API version 9, this API is supported in ArkTS widgets.

 **Parameters**